 25 Hz - 999 Hz 0.1%

-Here is how you switch between the two frequencies: If the AC/DC switch is in the AC position on power-up or after switching from DC to AC with the power on, the lower of the two frequencies is generated.
+Switching between the two frequencies: If the AC/DC switch is in the AC position on power-up or after switching from DC to AC with the power on, the lower of the two frequencies is generated.
 While keeping the unit powered-on, slide the AC/DC switch to the DC position and then back to AC- the higher of the two frequencies is then generated.
-Subsequent switching from AC to DC and back to AC will select the other frequency.
+Subsequent switching from AC to DC and back to AC will swap frequencies.

 CAPACITANCE / INDUCTANCE option: